farmera/sare_grant/study_results_drones.md

 __Figure 5__ shows results of a flight which occurred on July 28, 2017.
 This image has been rendered as an CIR composite and clearly shows, as red light, the conditional coloring of luminosities in the near infrared band.
-Also visible are differences in the areas that have been treated with variable amounts of nitrogen.
+Also visible are differences in areas that have been treated with variable amounts of nitrogen.

 Our treatment schedule for 2017 was __0__ lbs N per acre, __40__ lbs, __80__ lbs, __120__ lbs, and __180__ lbs per acre.
 These amounts were chosen as they reflect a sensible range around the recommended treatment for this particular species